 Many of these hard-core, high-heart-rate fitness enthusiasts wouldn’t dare walk on the treadmill for an hour.
 After all, in today’s world, where time is money, why spend an hour burning calories when you could burn the same or more in 20 minutes?

-That’s the big sell for workouts involving high-intensity interval training, or HIIT, a cardiovascular conditioning method that involves alternating bouts of vigorous effort with periods of slower-paced recovery.
-And fitness enthusiasts are buying into it in droves.
+That’s the big sell for workouts involving high-intensity interval training (HIIT) a workout method that involves alternating bouts of vigorous effort with periods of slower-paced recovery.
+And fitness enthusiasts are HIIT-ing this trend hard (pun intended).

-But a new trend on fitness-centered social media seems to point to the growing popularity of another attractive option for those who don’t want to go quite so hard, but who don’t want to just go home either: low-intensity steady-state cardio (LISS).
+But the growing trend on fitness-centered social media seems to point to the growing popularity of another attractive option for those who don’t want to go quite so hard, but who don’t want to go home either: low-intensity steady-state cardio (LISS).

 What Is LISS?

 Simply put, LISS involves elevating your heart rate with activity, but not letting it go over 50 percent of your maximum heart rate, and then keeping it there for an extended period of time (at least 30 minutes).